-You can find more information about the revised National Curriculum here.
+You can find more information about the National Curriculum here.

 You can find more information about the EYFS curriculum here.

-Because of our small numbers, class size and structure changes yearly at Badgemore and so we review and plan our curriculum annually, ensuring we have taken account of topics covered the previous year and referring closely to the objectives outlined in the National Curriculum.
+Because of our small numbers, class sizes and structure changes yearly at Badgemore and so we review and plan our curriculum annually, ensuring we have taken account of topics covered the previous year and referring closely to the objectives outlined in the National Curriculum.
 In this way we can ensure that all pupils cover the required curriculum within each key stage.
-An outline of the topics to be covered this year can be found here, along with the Literacy curriculum for 2016 – 2017.
-Outdoor learning is a key focus for 2016 – 2017 and much of the teaching and learning here at Badgemore will take place outside, where children demonstrate exceptionally high levels of engagement and motivation.
+Outdoor learning is an integral part of learning at Badgemore and, where appropriate, teaching and learning here at Badgemore will take place outside, where children demonstrate exceptionally high levels of engagement and motivation.

 In our constant drive to raise standards staff rightly place a great deal of emphasis on teaching key Literacy and maths skills.
 Both of these subjects are very carefully planned, following the statutory requirements of the revised National Curriculum above, in order to provide pupils with appropriate coverage of key topics.
-An outline of our Literacy curriculum can be found here and our mathematics curriculum can be found here.
 We teach writing primarily through the Talk for Writing approach; more information about this engaging writing programme can be found here.
-Phonics is taught daily across the Foundation Stage and Key Stage 1; children are grouped according to which phonics phase they are working within.
+Phonics is taught daily across the Foundation Stage and Key Stage 1.
 Staff follow the teaching sequence prescribed by the Letters and Sounds phonics scheme.
 A range of levelled reading schemes, including Oxford Reading Tree, Rigby Star and Collins Big Cat are used across the school to ensure that children are able to access different texts at an appropriate level.

-Foreign language learning is statutory in Key Stage 2 where pupils are taught French, supported by one of our parent volunteers.
+Foreign language learning is statutory in Key Stage 2 where pupils are taught French, supported by Head of Languages at Gillotts, Madame Orlando.
 However, here at Badgemore children in both the Foundation Stage and Key Stage 1 are regularly exposed to simple words and phrases from a range of foreign languages to reflect and embrace the many different nationalities within our school community.